iaincollins/iaincollins/README.md

  <img src="https://user-images.githubusercontent.com/595695/136658187-c3ef9888-e17f-4c50-aa2f-d54eec2a276b.png" width="600">
 </p>

-Developed with funding from Google's Digital News Initative, Mercury is a web based video and transcript editor and translation workflow tool that lets you drop-and-drag a video in one language in and then watch it back in other languages, with an editable, timestamped transcript in each language, that can also be exported as subtitles or text.
+I developed Mercury with funding from Google DNI.
+Mercury is a web based video and transcript editor and translation workflow tool that lets you drop-and-drag a video in one language in and then watch it back in other languages, with an editable, timestamped transcript in each language, that can also be exported as subtitles or text.

-Designed for news and media organisations, Mercury allows teams to to upload, edit, transcode, transcribe and translate audio and video files (in a wide range of formats, including large, unprocessed files) from anywhere in the world on any web enabled device (including a smartphone) and share them in a secure and searchable way.
+Designed for news and media organisations, Mercury allows teams to upload, edit, transcode, transcribe and translate audio and video files (in a wide range of formats, including large, unprocessed files) from anywhere in the world on any web enabled device (including a smartphone) and share them in a secure and searchable way.

 ## 🛠 [Structured Data Testing Tool](https://github.com/glitchdigital/structured-data-testing-tool)